Club work

 Shipley, S. (1983) Club Life and Socialism in Mid-Victorian London, London: Journeyman/London History Workshop Centre.
 84 + vi pages.
 Fascinating study of six clubs around their formation in the 1870s.

 Smith, M (1988) Developing Youth Work.
 Informal education, mutual aid and popular practice, Milton Keynes: Open University Press.
 177 + xiii pages.
 Chapters examine the origins of youth work and the making of popular youth work; definition, tradition and change in youth work; the demise of the youth service; the notion of social education; informal education; and popular practice.
 There is a concern for forms of work that have been developed within local communities.
-See in particular chapters 1 and 2 (on-line at http://www.users.globalnet.co.uk/~infed/developing_youth_work/dyw_intro.htm.
+See in particular chapters 1 and 2 (online at http://www.users.globalnet.co.uk/~infed/developing_youth_work/dyw_intro.htm.

 Solly, H. (1867) Working Men’s Clubs (revised edn.
 1904), London: Simpkin, Marshall, Hamilton, Kent and Co.